aSrivastaava/Doctorbot/README.md

 # DoctorBot

 This project is developed for MIT ADT University, as a part of mini project.
-We

 ## Getting Started